kx-Huang/ECE4721J/lab/lab_2/lab_2_report/lab_2_report.md

 ![Benchmark](img/benchmark.png){width=72%}

-We can find that Hadoop mapreduce is much more efficient for big data.
+We can find that Hadoop MapReduce is much more efficient for big data.

 # 4. Hadoop MapReduce Configuration
 ## a.
 Generate Data